Pipe making noise

 Plumbing

-The answer to 'pipe making noise' is that there are several common causes, including water pressure issues, mineral buildup, loose pipe connections, and problems with the pipes themselves.
-Symptoms may include banging, whistling, or other loud noises coming from the pipes, especially when water is running.
+The answer to 'pipe making noise' is that a noisy pipe can be caused by a variety of issues, such as water pressure problems, pipe vibrations, or mineral buildup.
+Common symptoms include banging, whistling, or rumbling sounds coming from the pipes.
 Solutions can range from simple DIY fixes to more complex plumbing repairs that require a professional.

 Step-by-Step Guide